lsug/lsug-website/CONTRIBUTING.md

 mill web.bundle
 ```

-### Your IDE
+### IDE

 You should have syntax highlighting and code completion in your IDE.
-If not, you might need specific setup to hook up mill.
-Follow [mill's guide on IDE support](http://www.lihaoyi.com/mill/index.html#ide-support).
+If not, you might need specific setup to hook it up to mill.
+Follow [mill’s guide on IDE support](http://www.lihaoyi.com/mill/index.html#ide-support).

-There shouldn't be any compilation errors.

 ## A first run